efekos/PopularConfigurations/README.md

 want to use.
 If the class you want to use isn't a custom class in your plugin, you can [open an issue](https://github.com/efekos/PopularConfigurations/issues) to add it to builtin option types.

-# Contribution

-If you want to contribute to this project, you can do so in two ways:

-* Find bugs, think of ideas and [open an issue](https://github.com/efekos/PopularConfigurations/issues) about them.
-* Do you changes and [open a pull request](https://github.com/efekos/PopularConfigurations/pulls).

-While creating a pull request, please follow a committing style similar to mine as it would look more organized if you did.
-[Gitmoji](https://gitmoji.dev/) is not recommended but allowed.

 # License

 This project is licensed with the [MIT License](./LICENSE.md).